 public class SQLiteConnection : DbConnectionBase

-A SQLiteConnection object represents a unique connection to the SQLite database.
-Use it in conjunction with SQLiteCommand, SQLiteDataReader, SQLiteDataAdapter or other components for convenient interoperation with SQLite database.
+A SQLiteConnection object represents a unique connection to SQLite.
+Use it in conjunction with SQLiteCommand, SQLiteDataReader, SQLiteDataAdapter or other components for convenient interoperation with SQLite.

 When you create an instance of SQLiteConnection, all properties are set to their initial values.
 For a list of these values, see the _ctor constructor.

 If the SQLiteConnection goes out of scope, it is not closed.
 Therefore, you must explicitly close the connection by calling Close.